saleor/saleor-docs/docs/dashboard-configuration.md

 ### Creating Your Navigation Structure

 Creating the navigation structure is done by dragging and dropping.
-Simply create a new menu item and then drag it into its destined place.
+Simply create a new menu item and then drag it to the desired place.
 You can move items inside one another to create a tree structure and drag items up and down to create a hierarchy.

 When you have more than one layer, the property to the far left will appear as the main item  and the indented items become sub-elements, as in the following example.

-In the dashboard:
+What you'll see in the dashboard:

 ![Navigation configuration](assets/dashboard-config/21.png)

-On your store:
+How it will appear on your storefront:

 ![Navigation displayed in the site's footer](assets/dashboard-config/22.png)